Trump eyes Cabinet vacancies, policy questions

 The president-elect charged that China “won’t help with North Korea,” a country working to develop an intercontinental ballistic missile.
 “It won’t happen!”
 Trump tweeted, without expanding.

-Senior aide Kellyanne Conway said Tuesday Trump was putting North Korea “on notice,” but he was “not making policy at the moment.”
+Senior aide Kellyanne Conway said Tuesday that Trump was putting North Korea “on notice,” but he was “not making policy at the moment.”
 She declared that as president, Trump “will stand between (North Korea) and missile capabilities.”

 The aggressive stance prompted a warning from Chinese foreign ministry spokesman Geng Shuang, who said China’s efforts and commitment to the dismantling of North Korea’s nuclear program are “consistent and clear.”